-The human papillomavirus (HPV) vaccine is a vaccine that prevents infection against certain species of human papillomavirus associated with the development of cervical cancer, genital warts, and some less-common cancers.
+The human papillomavirus (HPV) vaccine is a vaccine that prevents infection against certain species of HPV associated with the development of cervical cancer, genital warts, and some less-common cancers.
 Although most women infected with genital HPV will not have complications from the virus, worldwide there are an estimated 470,000 new cases of cervical cancer that result in 233,000 deaths per year.
-About 80 percent of deaths from cervical cancer occur in poor countries.
+About 80% of deaths from cervical cancer occur in poor countries.

 The research that led to the development of the vaccine began in the 1980s by groups primarily at the University of Rochester, Georgetown University, the German Cancer Center (DKFZ), Queensland University in Australia, and the NIH.
-This work, and the work of others, eventually became the basis of Gardasil® (sold by Merck) and Cervarix® (sold by GSK)-block-buster products in terms of public health and market impacts.
+This work, and the work of others, eventually became the basis of Gardasil (sold by Merck) and Cervarix (sold by GSK)-blockbuster products in terms of public health and market impacts.

-MedImmune, Inc., then a very small development-stage vaccine company based in Gaithersburg, Maryland, licensed the HPV vaccine technology available from all U.S. institutions as well as the DKFZ in the early 1990s.
-GSK later received a license to all the rights held by MedImmune; Merck received a license from the NIH as well as to the Queensland rights.
+MedImmune, Inc., then a very small development-stage vaccine company based in Gaithersburg, Maryland, licensed the HPV vaccine technology available from all US institutions as well as the DKFZ in the early 1990s.
+GSK later received a license to all the rights held by MedImmune; Merck received a license from the NIH as (Continued)

+Clinical enterprise: Significant patient volume, world class facilities, clinical infrastructure, data repository well as to the Queensland rights.
 All of the license agreements were exclusive; those granted by NIH (who had been conducting separate clinical trials) were nonexclusive.
 The discoveries made at the research institutions were all very close in subject matter in what was then a relatively small research field and thus overlapping in terms of patent applications.
 Multiple patent interferences and patent oppositions resulted in patent offices around the world.